RSE-Sheffield/git-github-zero-to-hero/content/00-intro-to-version-control/04a-anatomy-repo.en.md

 - **License**.
 Without some sort of licence, the contents of the repository are technically closed.
 Some allow users of the code to do anything they like with their code - these are known as permissive licences.
 Examples are the [MIT Licence](https://tldrlegal.com/license/mit-license) or [Apache](https://tldrlegal.com/license/apache-license-2.0-(apache-2.0)).
     + [https://choosealicense.com/](https://choosealicense.com/) - does what it says on the tin and helps you choose a licence.
 Here are some resources to help you choose:
     + [https://tldrlegal.com/](https://tldrlegal.com/) - plain english explanations of licences in bullet form.

 - **Contributing guide** - make a file called CONTRIBUTING.md and guidelines for contributors so they know what they should do if they want to help you out.

 - **Code of Conduct** - good projects have codes of conduct to make sure that people are treated well.
-Github has an [Code of Conduct wizard](https://help.github.com/articles/adding-a-code-of-conduct-to-your-project/) to make it easy to add one.
+GitHub has an [Code of Conduct wizard](https://help.github.com/articles/adding-a-code-of-conduct-to-your-project/) to make it easy to add one.

 - **Issues** - use GitHub issues to record and discuss tasks.